aderixon/talktalk/README.md

 were capable of switching our line to fibre without completely ballsing it up again - both of which I highly doubt.

-* 4th Dec: {#latest} With sheer bloodymindedness, Talktalk went ahead with moving our broadband over to the much-delayed and now-unwanted fibre VDSL connection on Mon 28th Nov.
+* <a name="latest">4th Dec:</a> With sheer bloodymindedness, Talktalk went
+ahead with moving our broadband over to the much-delayed and now-unwanted fibre VDSL connection on Mon 28th Nov.
 We expected them to screw it up, we waited for them to screw it up, and by jove, they comprehensively screwed it up.
 Although the phone line remained connected, which is some sort of minor triumph for them, and the router showed a full 39Kpbs VDSL link, we've had no Internet connection (i.e. layer 3 data) since then; i.e. the broadband light is green but the Internet light remains red.
 Four calls offering various excuses and little utility ("the line's OK, you need